mergermarket/elasticsearch-examples/README.md

 To exercise any of the examples, cd into the folder and do the following:

-1. Create and configure an empty index: `./create-index.sh`
+1. Create and configure an empty index: `./create-index.sh` (also deletes the test index if it already exists)

 2. Add the example documents to the index: `./index-documents.sh`